Bellwether: Sweden

 The expression "Som Ljungby röstar röstar Sverige" ('As Ljungby votes, Sweden votes') was coined in the early-1970s, but more recently (in 2006) voting results in Karlstad, Kalmar, and Halmstad more closely resembled the result of the whole nation in elections to the Riksdag.
+While since long having shifted right versus the national results, by 2022 this had further extended.
+In that election Ljungby was 17 points more to the right than Sweden in general.

-According to Statistics Sweden, election results in Karlstad have been closest to the national results for three consecutive elections, a fact often highlighted by media through Gallup Polls showing voting intentions in the area.
+According to Statistics Sweden, election results in Karlstad were the closest to the national results for three consecutive elections around the turn of the 21st century, a fact often highlighted by media through Gallup Polls showing voting intentions in the area.
+Karlstad swung to the left in the 2010s and by 2022 was seven points to the left of Sweden.
+Therefore, Karlstad is no longer a proper bellwether town.

+By 2022, the status of bellwethers in Sweden often moved to post-industrial towns for differences between the various municipalities, but also some commuter towns being candidates.
+This status shifted rapidly due to the big cities moving to the left and smaller towns to the right.
+Among sizeable municipalities that came within half a point of the national average in 2022 included Alingsås, Borlänge, Gävle and Karlskoga.
+These municipalities were won by the right coalition with narrow margins.
+In addition, several smaller municipalities came close to the national coalition differential, although no locations closely mirrored exact party results.

 United Kingdom

-United Kingdom constituencies of the House of Commons all see a change at least every few decades to avoid malapportionment, apart from a few island seats.
-It is possible to dispute any long-term bellwether, citing such changes.
-However, those below have kept the bulk of their electors in the main, named constituency identified with the place they are named after.
+United Kingdom constituencies of the House of Commons all see at least small boundary changes every so often over the decades to avoid malapportionment, with the exception of a tiny number of totally unchanging island seats.
+It may perhaps be possible to quibble about the claims of one or two long-term bellwether seats, citing such changes.
+However, those listed below have kept at least the bulk of their electorates during a series of boundary reviews, whilst also matching the national result over a significant number of general elections.